 2. Motivation for Each Distributor Type

 Once you have an effective core commission type in place, the next thing to focus on is rewarding each kind of distributor in your organization.
+(You can find a description of each type here.)
 You’ll first want to find them, of course, and then look at the way your incentives are working to target the behaviors they best perform in your company.

 We’ll use salespeople as an example.
 Salespeople have the important job of selling products to customers and to the consumer and social enroller distributor types.
 To make sure you’re correctly motivating salespeople, take a look at how much they’re earning in your compensation plan.
 Then, compare that amount to the number of hours it takes for them to earn their commissions.
 If salespeople can see that they’re paid very well for the effort they put into closing their sales, they’ll be much more motivated to continue doing what they do best.